-Atrial fibrillation is a heart rhythm disorder.
-In this arrhythmia, the heart beats irregularly and not in a steady rhythm as expected.
-Atrial fibrillation can even lead to a stroke.
+Atrial fibrillation, also called atrial fibrillation, is a heart rhythm disorder.
+In this arrhythmia, the heart beats irregularly and not in a fixed rhythm as might be expected.
+This has all kinds of negative consequences for your health.
+Ultimately, this can even lead to a stroke.

 What can cause atrial fibrillation?

 The heart consists of four compartments through which blood flows.
-The upper two are the atria.
-If the atria move irregularly, blood flow can be disrupted, causing blood to clot.
-This causes a blood clot or clotting.
-Over time, the blood clot can detach and be carried in the bloodstream all the way to the brain.
+The top two are the atria.
+If the atria move irregularly, blood flow can be disrupted, causing the blood to clot.
+This creates a blood clot or clot.
+Over time, the blood clot can break free and be carried in the bloodstream as far as the brain.
+This can cause strokes.
 The blood vessels in the brain are very small.
-A blood clot can cause this to clog the vessel.
-Parts of the brain are then no longer supplied with oxygen so these parts will die.
-This is called a stroke.
-The result of a stroke can include permanent paralysis, speech impairment, sensory disturbances or even death.
+This can cause a blood clot to clog the vessel.
+Parts of the brain are then no longer supplied with oxygen, so that these parts will die.
+The consequence of a stroke can lead to permanent paralysis, speech disorders, sensory disorders or even death.

 Get proper treatment from your (family) doctor

-People who suffer from atrial fibrillation have a much higher risk of having a stroke than normal.
-It is therefore important to be aware of an arrhythmia so that it can be treated in a timely manner by a doctor or general practitioner.
+People who suffer from atrial fibrillation are much more likely to have a stroke than people who do not suffer from it.
+It is therefore important that one is aware of a heart rhythm disorder so that it can be treated in time by a (general) doctor.
 Atrial fibrillation is one of the most common cardiac arrhythmias.
-It can be life threatening in the long run if not treated appropriately and in a timely manner.
-Atrial fibrillation is more common in the elderly.
-Among those over 85, more than 18% suffer from it.
-It is also more common in obesity, hypertension (high blood pressure) and people who suffer from apnea.
-Diabetic patients have a higher risk of developing atrial fibrillation.
+It can be life-threatening in the long run, if not treated appropriately and in a timely manner.
+This type of cardiac arrhythmia is common in the elderly.
+More than 85% of the over-18s suffer from it.
+It is also more common in people who are obese, have hypertension (high blood pressure), and those who suffer from apnea.
+Diabetes patients also have a higher chance of getting atrial fibrillation.